kevindh89/mycryptool/README.md

 [![Build Status](https://travis-ci.org/kevindh89/mycryptool.svg?branch=master)](https://travis-ci.org/kevindh89/mycryptool)

+MyCryptool is a useful tool to manage and keep track of your cryptocurrency trades (GDAX platform support only).

-To run this project locally you need to have [docker-compose](https://docs.docker.com/compose/install/) installed.
+*Prerequisites:* To run this project locally you need to have [docker-compose](https://docs.docker.com/compose/install/) installed.

 ## Setup